mehr-schulferien-de/www.mehr-schulferien.de/README.md

 This project is the 2020 version of https://www.mehr-schulferien.de It is a webpage which displays school vacation and public holidays in Germany.

+## Seeds

+The seedings process is not finalized yet.
+Until then you have to do the following steps:

+- mix run priv/repo/seeds.exs
+- mix run priv/repo/seeds-vacations.exs
+- mix run priv/repo/seed_cities.exs

+The list will get longer while other enties get ready for seeding.
+The README will be updated regulary.

 # Phoenix

 To start your Phoenix server: